-13.5 In accordance with CSO 8.15 the TAP shall arrive at a consensus decision on which candidates to invite to tender.
+12.6 In accordance with 9.1.6 above the TAP shall arrive at a consensus decision on which candidates to invite to tender.

-14 INVITATIONS TO TENDER/QUOTATIONS
+13 INVITATIONS TO TENDER/QUOTATIONS

-- Where a contract is to be awarded on the basis of the most economically advantageous tender, the TAP shall agree prior to the issuing of the tenders (or quotations) an appropriate evaluation model and award criteria.
-Tenderers will be informed of the evaluation model and award criteria in the "Invitation to Tenderers" and the subsequent evaluations must be carried out in accordance with them. - 14.2 Regulation 56(4) provides the Council with discretion to accept tenders that appear to be incomplete or erroneous or where specific documents are missing. - 14.3 The Invitation to Tender shall state that no Tender will be considered unless it is received by the date and time stipulated in the Invitation to Tender.
-No Tender delivered in contravention of this clause shall be considered. - 14.4 All Invitations to Tender shall include the following: - A specification that describes the Council's requirements in sufficient detail to enable the submission of competitive offers, along with the contractual terms and conditions. - b) A requirement for tenderers to declare that the tender content, price or any other figure or particulars concerning the Tender have not been disclosed by the tenderer to any other party (except where such a disclosure is made in confidence for the purpose of complying with tendering requirements) - c) A requirement for tenderers to complete fully and sign all tender documents including a form of tender and certificates relating to canvassing and non-collusion.
-The Director for Procurement & I.T.
-Strategy shall agree the appropriate protocols to be used where a tendering exercise is being undertaken using an e-tendering arrangement. - d) Notification that tenders are submitted to the Council on the basis that they are compiled at the Candidate's expense. - e) A description of the Award Procedure and, unless defined in a the Contract Notice or other prior advertisement, a definition of the Award Criteria in objective terms (including the appropriate weightings) (see CSO 14.1). - 14.5 The Invitation to Tender or Quotation must state that the Council is not bound to accept any Quotation or Tender. - 14.6 All Candidates invited to Tender or quote must: (a) be issued with the same information, (b) at the same time and (c) subject to the same conditions.
+- Where a contract is to be awarded on the basis of the most economically advantageous tender, tenderers will be informed of the evaluation model and award criteria in the "Invitation to Tenderers" and the subsequent evaluations must be carried out in accordance with them. - The Invitation to Tender shall state that no Tender will be considered unless it is received by the date and time stipulated in the Invitation to Tender.
+No Tender delivered in contravention of this clause shall be considered. - 13.3 All Invitations to Tender shall include the following: - A specification that describes the Council's requirements in sufficient detail to enable the submission of competitive offers, along with the contractual terms and conditions. - b) A requirement for tenderers to declare that the tender content, price or any other figure or particulars concerning the Tender have not been disclosed by the tenderer to any other party (except where such a disclosure is made in confidence for the purpose of complying with tendering requirements) - c) A requirement for tenderers to complete fully and sign all tender documents including a form of tender and certificates relating to canvassing and noncollusion.
+The Commercial Director shall agree the appropriate protocols to be used where a tendering exercise is being undertaken using an etendering arrangement. - d) Notification that tenders are submitted to the Council on the basis that they are compiled at the Candidate's expense. - e) A description of the Award Procedure and, unless defined in a the Contract Notice or other prior advertisement, a definition of the Award Criteria in objective terms (including the appropriate weightings) - The Invitation to Tender or Quotation must state that the Council is not bound to accept any Quotation or Tender. - All Candidates invited to Tender or quote must: (a) be issued with the same information, (b) at the same time and (c) subject to the same conditions.
 Any supplementary information must be given on the same basis.

-15 SUBMISSION, RECEIPT AND OPENING OF TENDERS
+14 SUBMISSION, RECEIPT AND OPENING OF TENDERS